 Admittedly, risks can run higher as alternative investments are generally less regulated, illiquid and tend to use more leverage than traditional investments.
 In turn, however, the returns can bolster the performance of a well-diversified portfolio.

-“There’s such a wide spectrum of alternative investments at this point that clients can choose what’s appropriate for them, based on what type of entity they are, their risk tolerance and what they’re trying to accomplish with their investment plan,” said Ryan Bollinger, CAIA, vice president in alternative investment custody at U.S. Bank.
+“There’s such a wide spectrum of alternative investments at this point that clients can choose what’s appropriate for them, based on what type of entity they are, their risk tolerance and what they’re trying to accomplish with their investment plan,” said Ryan Bollinger, CAIA, vice president in Institutional Trust and Custody at U.S. Bank.

 One of the most perplexing characteristics of an alternative investment is its current value.
 For example, unlike a mutual fund that holds a collection of publicly traded securities with readily available market capitalizations, a PE fund could hold stakes in dozens of closely held companies that have minimal reporting requirements.